 In each of the first four instances, Watts & Hughes had chosen not to do this and had treated the claim as having been received on time.
 It had then issued a payment schedule to CSC within the required 22 working days.

 Watts & Hughes had, however, warned CSC about the possible consequences under the subcontract of submitting late payment claims.

 Payment claim No. 6

-CSC served a statutory demand on Watts & Hughes to recover
+CSC served a statutory demand on Watts & Hughes to recover the outstanding amount.

 How the Court saw it

 The issue for the Court was whether Watts & Hughes had an obligation formally to advise CSC of its decision to activate clause 5(c).